progit/progit/no-nb/07-customizing-git/01-chapter7.markdown

 ## Git Configuration ##

-As you briefly saw in the Chapter 1, you can specify Git configuration settings with the `git config` command.
+As you briefly saw in Chapter 1, you can specify Git configuration settings with the `git config` command.
 One of the first things you did was set up your name and e-mail address:

 	$ git config --global user.name "John Doe"
 	$ git config --global user.email johndoe@example.com

 Now you’ll learn a few of the more interesting options that you can set in this manner to customize your Git usage.

 You saw some simple Git configuration details in the first chapter, but I’ll go over them again quickly here.
 Git uses a series of configuration files to determine non-default behavior that you may want.
 The first place Git looks for these values is in an `/etc/gitconfig` file, which contains values for every user on the system and all of their repositories.
 If you pass the option `--system` to `git config`, it reads and writes from this file specifically.

 The next place Git looks is the `~/.gitconfig` file, which is specific to each user.
 You can make Git read and write to this file by passing the `--global` option.

 Finally, Git looks for configuration values in the config file in the Git directory (`.git/config`) of whatever repository you’re currently using.
 These values are specific to that single repository.
 Each level overwrites values in the previous level, so values in `.git/config` trump those in `/etc/gitconfig`, for instance.
 You can also set these values by manually editing the file and inserting the correct syntax, but it’s generally easier to run the `git config` command.